bytecanvas/PixelScape/README.md

 PixelScape is all about creativity, and we welcome contributions from the community:

 - **Add Your Magic:** Have pixel art that deserves a place in PixelScape?
 Feel free to create a pull request and share your creations!
+Simply fork this repository, make a directory relevant to the collection of your wallpapers, and let the neon glaze thank us! ✨🎉

 - **Improvements:** Found a way to make the repository even better?
 Share your ideas by opening an issue.